What is the Relationship Between Risk and Reward? It Boils Down to Common Sense

 For instance, during the dot-com bubble of the late 1990s, common sense would have urged investors to question the frenzy surrounding technology stocks.
 The masses, driven by euphoria, piled into tech companies with little regard for fundamental valuations, leading to an eventual market crash.
 Contrarian investors who exercised restraint and sold or shorted overvalued stocks demonstrated practical risk management.

-Similarly, common sense suggests that opportunities may abound when fear grips the masses during market crashes or corrections and panic selling ensues.
+Similarly, common sense suggests opportunities may abound when fear grips the masses during market crashes or corrections and panic selling ensues.
 As Warren Buffett, the oracle of Omaha, famously said, “Be fearful when others are greedy, and greedy when others are fearful.”
 This contrarian approach leverages mass psychology to identify buying opportunities when others are fleeing the market.

 Technical Analysis and Mass Psychology – Tools for Risk Management